Marilyn Stowe: Life and career

-Stowe’s unique contribution to English Law was recognised by HH Judge Barrington Black in his book The Jewish Contribution to English Law 1858 to Modern Times (Waterside Press 2021): she was listed as one of three top family law solicitors in the country, alongside Baroness Fiona Shackleton and Lady Helen Ward.
+Stowe’s unique contribution to English Law was recognised by HH Judge Barrington Black in his book The Jewish Contribution to English Law 1858 to Modern Times (Waterside Press 2021): She was listed as one of three top family law solicitors in the country, alongside Baroness Fiona Shackleton and Lady Helen Ward.
 Stowe is described as “bright, innovative and enterprising” and “a philanthropist aiding several needy organisations in Yorkshire.”

+In July 2024, her name was featured on Ribbons, a sculpture created by artist Pippa Hill to celebrate the achievements of women from Leeds.
+Located at Quarry Hill near Leeds Playhouse, Ribbons bears the names of 383 local women, all nominated for their personal and professional achievements.

+In September 2025, Stowe Family Law became one of the UK's Top 100 largest law firms, the first founded by and named after a woman to reach this milestone.

 Personal life

 Stowe has been married to fellow solicitor Grahame Stowe, a part time Tribunal Judge for over 30 years.
 Their son Benjamin Stowe is a family solicitor based in Central London.

 Publications

 Stowe is the author of three books about life after divorce: